Economic collapse: The Great Depression of the 1930s

 While arguably not a true economic collapse, the decade of the 1930s witnessed the most severe worldwide economic contraction since the start of the Industrial Revolution.
 In the US, the Depression began in the summer of 1929, soon followed by the stock market crash of October 1929.
 American stock prices continued to decline in fits and starts until they hit bottom in July 1932.
 In the first quarter of 1933, the banking system broke down: asset prices had collapsed, bank lending had largely ceased, a quarter of the American work force was unemployed, and real GDP per capita in 1933 was 29% below its 1929 value.
 The ensuing rapid recovery was interrupted by a major recession in 1937–38.
-The USA fully recovered by 1941, the eve of its entry in World War II, which gave rise to a boom as dramatic as the Depression that preceded it.
+The U.S. fully recovered by 1941, the eve of its entry in World War II, which gave rise to a boom as dramatic as the Depression that preceded it.

 While there were numerous bank failures during the Great Depression, most banks in developed countries survived, as did most currencies and governments.
 The most significant monetary change during the depression was the demise of the gold standard by most nations that were on it.
 In the U.S., the dollar was redeemable in gold until 1933 when U.S. citizens were forced to turn over their gold (except for 5 ounces) for fiat currency (See: Executive Order 6102) and were forbidden to own monetary gold for the next four decades.
 Subsequently, gold was revalued from $20.67 per ounce to $35 per ounce.
 U.S. dollars remained redeemable in gold by foreigners until 1971.
 Gold ownership was legalized in the U.S. in 1974, but not with legal tender status.

 As bad as the Great Depression was, it took place during a period of high productivity growth, which caused real wages to rise.
 The high unemployment was partly a result of the productivity gains, allowing the number of hours of the standard work week to be cut while restoring economic output to previous levels after a few years.
 Workers who remained employed saw their real hourly earnings rise because wages remained constant while prices fell; however, overall earnings remained relatively constant because of the reduced work week.
 Converting the dollar to a fiat currency and devaluing against gold ensured the end of deflation and created inflation, which made the high debt accumulated during the 1920s boom easier to repay, although some of the debt was written off.